maconcg/osc7/README.md

 - A forward-looking approach, which does not yet exist, would be for the shell itself to implement an escape sequence (say, `\o`) that the user can then include in the value of `PS1`.
 This would work similarly to existing sequences, like `\w` or `\H`.
 The `\o` sequence would expand to an OSC-7 message encoding the current working directory.
 More formal standardization may be a prerequisite to this.

 ## How do I use this?
-You'll typically want to load these functions when you start interactive shell session.
+You'll typically want to load these functions when you start an interactive shell session.
 For `bash`, you would either
   - copy the function definitions from `osc7.bash` to your `~/.bashrc` file.
   - “include” the functions via the `source`/`.` builtin.